HusenjanDev/Quartz/content/Projects/Binary Analysis/0004 What is XOR Encoding.md

 ## Disassembly Code

-When the XOR encoding and decoding function is compiled in release mode the function is shown as below in x86 disassembly.
+When the XOR encoding and decoding function is compiled in release mode the XOR function is shown as the following in x86 assembly.

 ![[0002 What-is-XOR-Encoding-01.png]]